 Jesus about twelve years old

-Other than the simple fact that Jesus lived in Nazareth with His parents, the only Biblical record of His life as a youth is a description of one of the family’s annual journeys to Jerusalem for one of the annual Passover Festivals.
+Other than the simple fact that Jesus lived in Nazareth with His parents, the only biblical record of His life as a youth is a description of one of the family’s annual journeys to Jerusalem for one of the annual Passover Festivals.

 After Jesus’ parents had found Him, they continued their journey home together.
 The Bible, at this point in Jesus’ life, does not say much more about Him, until He commenced His public ministry.
 The Bible clearly says that Jesus had a number of half-brothers (including James and Jude) and half-sisters, because Joseph and Mary had more children following the birth of Jesus.
 Mark 6:3.